 Knowing your body better and having greater control of your muscles (fine and gross motor skills) is essential for safety reasons: active play is a rehearsal of situations where the outcome is usually not critical, teaching a child how to protect herself.
 If you know how to balance while walking on a 15-cm high edge, because you failed many times without injuring seriously yourself, your chances of balancing safely on something is much higher.

 Get out before homework

-Being active as a family indoor and outdoors
+Being active as a family indoors and outdoors

-Moments of physical–social play strengthen the bond between people, releasing good chemicals (such as opioids) in the brain and providing the amazing feelings of being loved and worth to be with.
+Moments of physical–social play strengthen the bond between people, releasing good chemicals (such as opioids) in the brain and providing the amazing feeling of being loved and worthy to be with.
 Enjoying sports together, or simply rough-and-tumble (or gentle-and-tumble) play will make children and parents feel better!
-A mutual tickling session with your child is a lovely way to connect and distress right after school and work, making week night routine more enjoyable for everybody!
+A mutual tickling session with your child is a lovely way to connect and distress right after school and work, making weeknight routine more enjoyable for everybody!

 When kids are active and learn new gross-motor skills, they also develop resilience: it takes many – failing – attempts to learn to ride a bicycle and not give up, even after a really bad fall!
 It is also a great opportunity for parents to reinforce a growth mindset.

 Being active for families also means often being outside, which is excellent for mental health: connection with nature is a must for children and adults.
 Time spent surrounded by simple natural elements shouldn’t be minimized to the profit of fancy-looking indoor playgrounds (those become handy in rainy season though).